 Nitrogen Oxides (NO_x).
 Because Tier 2 emissions standards were assumed to be in place, Reference Scenario NO_x emissions held relatively steady over the forecast period (Fig. 4).
-Fuel-cell vehicles (especially those using hydrogen) showed the greatest potential for reducing NO_x emissions (primarily downstream), with RFG- and ethanol-fueled vehicles distant third and fourth place alternatives as a result of reduced upstream emissions.
-Both diesel- and DME-fueled alternatives increased downstream NO_x relative to the Reference Scenario, clearly illustrating the need for improved NO_x control for CI engines.
+Fuel-cell vehicles (especially those using hydrogen) showed the greatest potential for reducing NO_x emissions (primarily in vehicle operations), with RFG- and ethanol-fueled vehicles distant third and fourth place alternatives as a result of reduced upstream emissions.
+Both diesel- and DME-fueled alternatives increased operational NO_x emissions relative to the Reference Scenario, clearly illustrating the need for improved NO_x control for CI engines.